PeterShinners/comp/docs/early/language_spec.md

 ### Syntax Principles

-- Whitespace is optional everywhere in the language, only needed to sparate statements
+- Whitespace is optional everywhere in the language, only needed to separate statements
 - Statements can span multiple lines and split on any token
 - Multiple statements can be on a single line, separated by whitespace
 - Mathematical operators are reserved for number types only